John H. Burke: Education

-Politics
+Congress

 Burke first ran in 1932 for the United States House of Representatives seat for California's 18th congressional district, just recently formed.
 The Democrat Burke beat the Republican Robert Henderson and the Independent William E. Hinshaw, by capturing 53.2% of the vote in comparison to 37.4% and 9.3% for the other two candidates, respectively.

+Burke was not a candidate for renomination in the 1934 House elections.

+Later career and death

-Burke was not a candidate for renomination in the 1934 House elections and he went back to Long Beach, California to engage in real estate business.
+After leaving Congress, Burke went back to Long Beach, California, to engage in real estate business.

 He continued until his death there on May 14, 1951.
 He was then interred at Calvary Cemetery in East Los Angeles, California.